krutikbundela-weetech/signature-campaign/README.md

-# Employee Trip Signature Campaign
+# WeeTechies Trip Signature Campaign

 A fun and interactive web application for collecting employee signatures for a company trip request.
 Built with React, Node.js, and Express.